FreeClimbAPI/csharp-sdk/docs/DefaultApi.md

             var smsEnabled = true;  // bool? | Indication of whether the phone number can handle sending and receiving SMS messages.
 Typically set to true for all numbers. (optional)  (default to true)

+            var hasCampaign = true;  // bool? | Indication of whether the phone number has a campaign accociatied with it (optional)

             var capabilitiesVoice = true;  // bool? |  (optional)

             var capabilitiesSms = true;  // bool? |  (optional)